-7.2.8 The Council has prepared a Housing Implementation Strategy (HIS) incorporating the 31 March 2018 monitoring information and including the Local Plan housing trajectory.
+7.2.6 Annually the HIS provides detailed information on the deliverability of housing sites, and when taken together with Local Plan provides the information necessary to demonstrate at least a five year supply.
+The Council has prepared a Housing Implementation Strategy (HIS) incorporating the 31 March 2018 monitoring information and including the Local Plan housing trajectory.
 The HIS will be updated annually at the end of the financial year.
 As covered in Chapter 10, the Council is committed to an early review to commence in 2019.